Voyage to Farland: a guide to not dying

 Voyage to Farland doesn’t force you to dive into a hellish beat-down completely unprepared.
 It offers you the option to do some training first.
 If you’re new to console roguelike games it’s a good idea to try the Training dungeon the first time you start the game.
 This is a short and easy dungeon that will introduce you to the controls and system by offering you advice every time you pick up a new type of item.
-You confirm the advice by hitting the Confirm button (mobile) or A key (PC version) and can try out weapons, herbs & scrolls in a more relaxed dungeon environment.
+You confirm the advice by hitting any key and can try out weapons, herbs & scrolls in a more relaxed dungeon environment.

 In the game’s start menu, you’ll have the option to do Training as long as you don’t have a current game saved.
 The Training dungeon also has the nice benefit of allowing you to keep your loot before entering the main game.